disi-unibo-nlp/nlg-metricverse/nlgmetricverse/metrics/bartscore/README.md

 - **segment_scores** (`bool`): If True, then score for each instance are returned separately.
 Otherwise, average score is returned.

 ### Outputs
+BARTScore outputs a dictionary with the following values:
 - **score** (`float`): BARTScore loss.
 - **model_checkpoint** (`str`): selected BARTScore checkpoint.
 - **model_weights** (`str`): selected BARTScore weights.